slist/cbtray/README.md

 ## What can it do?

-* Monitor /var/log/syslog to find Carbon Black events
+* On Ubuntu, cbtray monitors /var/log/syslog to find Carbon Black events
+* On RedHat/CentOS, cbtray monitors /var/log/messages to find Carbon Black events
-* Show message when a new log is found in syslog
+* Show a message when a new log is found in syslog or messages
 * Display all Carbon Black messages in the systray
+* Reset cbtray icon color and cbtray logs

 ## Prerequisites